untitaker/blog/content/articles/kill-webdav.rst

 massive amount of tests against them, using the internal client classes of vdirsyncer.
 During its lifetime it has catched countless bugs in those servers [#]_.
 And those are just the ones that are actually testable in a sane way.
-The majority of broken servers are embedded into massive groupwares that would probably exceed the RAM of Travis' VMs.
+The most broken servers are part of massive groupwares that would probably eat up all of the RAM in Travis' VMs.

 .. [#] Except Baikal_, it's the only FOSS server I can recommend.
 Yes, it's written in PHP, no comment about that.
 FastMail is pretty good too.